nchimunyascripts/auction-marketplace/README.md

 - Frontend Development:
   - HTML, CSS, JavaScript: Web technologies for building the frontend user interface.
   - CSS Frameworks: Bootstrap or Bulma for responsive design and styling.
-- API Documentation:
-  - Markdown or Swagger UI: Documenting API endpoints for reference and usage.
 - Authentication and Authorization:
   - Flask-JWT: Lightweight authentication library for securing API endpoints.

+## Future Implementation
+- Payment Integration: Integration with a payment gateway API to facilitate secure payment transactions for won auctions.
 - Payment Gateway Integration:
   - Stripe or PayPal: Payment gateway API for secure payment processing.